 Returning from a hard bike ride I stop on Halton bridge, lounge with my elbow on riveted metal, gaze vacantly down on the glittering threads of water below the weir, at the newly-arrived swans with their looping necks feeding assiduously, dabbling ducks tipping up and back, black-headed gulls lifting and landing, when my eye is caught by a quiver, twenty feet from me, eye-level, a flicker of coloured lights.
-Hovering, twitching, hovering on barely-visible wings, blue green red, a humming bird from Portrait slipped through space-time, except no slip, this is here, real, now: iridescence vibrating green blue, plump rufous body, sharp beak – it drops, like a climber falling, through me, a tiny splash, then it shoulders out of the gluey water, fish in beak, streaks low across the water, up into the trees, gone.
+Hovering, twitching, hovering on barely-visible wings, blue green red, a humming bird from Portrait slipped through space-time, except no slip, this is here, real, now: iridescence vibrating green blue, plump rufous body, sharp beak – it drops, like a climber falling, through me, a tiny splash, then shoulders out of the gluey water, fish in beak, streaks low across the water, up into the trees, gone.
 The river flows, the birds feed, it happened.
 I know it is a kingfisher, that this is its normal behaviour, nothing special, “it dives, either from a perch or while hovering, to catch fish”, says my bird book.
 And yet.
 I have seen kingfishers four times, and I remember each time, place, who I was with, mood, circumstance, recall each perfectly, and in each a kingfisher.

 2. Water-skiing through Lancaster.

-Bank holiday, high tide, as I cross Skerton bridge, coming closer is the whine and roar of a high-revving engine … and from round the bend under Greyhound Bridge bursts a speeding motor boat, followed by a figure on a single ski slaloming back and forth across the wake, whooping, under the bridge below me, and round the bend upstream.
+Bank holiday, high tide, as I cross Skerton bridge, coming closer is the whine and roar of a high-revving engine … and from round the bend under Greyhound Bridge bursts a speeding motor boat, followed by a figure on a single ski slaloming back and forth across the wake, whooping, under the bridge below me, and round the bend upstream towards the weir.
 I think of the kids in Les Amants du Pont Neuf joyously water-skiing through Paris.
-Except this skier looks more like a supervillain.
+Except this black clad skier looks more like a supervillain.
 Ten minutes later he reappears, shoots under the bridge, heads downriver towards the mouth of the Lune, still whooping, is gone.